-As a minimum all staff will receive regular updates about recognising and responding to mental health issues.
+As a minimum, all staff will receive regular updates about recognising and responding to mental health issues.
 The relevant trained staff in school will ensure that the pupil ICP includes all relevant information.
 Staff that require more in-depth knowledge will be considered as part of a performance management process and additional CPD will be supported throughout the year where it becomes appropriate due to developing situations with one or more students.
+Pastoral Support Officers will be required to complete the mental first aid training.
 Where the need to do so becomes evident we will host twilight training sessions for all staff to promote learning or understanding about specific issues related to mental health.
 Suggestions for individual group or whole school CPD should be discussed with Mrs Porter, the CPD coordinator, who can also highlight sources of relevant training and support for individuals as needed.